elodina/sawfly/cloud-deploy-grid.md

 ```

-Common usage scenario for Mesos on Azure
+Common usage scenario for Mesos on Microsoft Azure
 ----------------------------------------

 Create grid